-In the event of Admission, Andrew Leaitherland will enter into a service agreement prior to any such Admission his appointment on the terms set out in that service agreement will begin on the date of any such Admission.
-Under his service agreement, Andrew will be entitled to a basic salary of £530,000 per annum.
-Andrew will be entitled to participate in the DWF Group plc Plans (as defined in paragraph 13. - "Share Incentive Plans") on such terms as the Remuneration Committee may decide.
-Any bonus payment will be purely discretionary.
+Andrew Leaitherland entered into a service agreement on 8 March 2019 in anticipation of Admission and his appointment on the terms set out in that service agreement will begin on the date of the transfer of the English business from DWF LLP to DWF Law LLP as described in paragraph 4.2.5.
+Under his service agreement, Andrew is entitled to a basic salary of £530,000 per annum.
+Andrew is entitled to participate in the DWF Group plc Plans (as defined in paragraph 11 "Share Incentive Plans") on such terms as the Remuneration Committee may decide.
+Any bonus payment is purely discretionary.

 The Company has in accordance with Regulation 5EA (Company directors) of the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010 exercised its discretion not to enrol Andrew into a pension scheme.
-Instead, Andrew shall receive a pensions allowance equal to 10% of his basic salary (less an amount equivalent to any employer social security costs which would otherwise be payable on such amount).
+Instead, Andrew shall receive a pensions allowance equal to 7% of his basic salary.

-Andrew will be entitled to membership of (a) a private medical insurance scheme for himself, his spouse or civil partner and all dependent children of his, (b) a private health insurance scheme and (c) a life insurance scheme at a rate of four times his salary up to a maximum of £1 million.
-He will also be eligible to benefit from the directors' indemnity provided for in the Company's articles of association, and for cover under any directors and officers' liability insurance policy that the Company maintains from time to time.
-Andrew will be entitled to the reimbursement of reasonable business expenses incurred by him in the performance of his duties and may participate in the Group's flexible benefits scheme.
+Andrew is entitled to membership of (a) a private medical insurance scheme for himself, his spouse or civil partner and all dependent children of his, (b) a private health insurance scheme and (c) a life insurance scheme at a rate of four times his salary up to a maximum of £1 million.
+He is also eligible to benefit from the directors' indemnity provided for in the Company's articles of association, and for cover under any directors' and officers' liability insurance policy that the Company maintains from time to time.
+Andrew is entitled to the reimbursement of reasonable business expenses incurred by him in the performance of his duties and may participate in the Group's flexible benefits scheme.
 Andrew will receive an annual car parking ticket at a car parking facility of his choice (other than at the Group's London location).

-In addition to bank and public holidays, Andrew will be entitled to 33 working days holiday per annum.
+In addition to bank and public holidays, Andrew is entitled to 33 working days holiday per annum.

-Under his service agreement, Andrew's employment will be able to be terminated by either party providing written notice to the other of not less than 12 months.
+Under his service agreement, Andrew's employment may be terminated by either party providing written notice to the other of not less than 12 months.
 The Employer may, in its sole discretion, make a payment in lieu of notice equal to the basic salary and benefits which Andrew would have been entitled to during the unexpired portion of the notice period, less all relevant deductions for income tax and National Insurance contributions and not including any bonus or commission which might otherwise have been made, or payment in respect of holiday entitlement that would have accrued, during the unexpired portion of the notice period.
-The Employer will be entitled to dismiss Andrew without notice in certain circumstances, including serious misconduct, following serious or repeated breach of his obligations under his service agreement or if Andrew becomes ineligible to be, or the SRA recommends or determines that he should not be, a director of the Company in connection with the SRA's regulatory arrangements.
+The Employer is entitled to dismiss Andrew without notice in certain circumstances, including serious misconduct, following serious or repeated breach of his obligations under his service agreement or if Andrew becomes ineligible to be, or the SRA recommends or determines that he should not be, a director of the Company in connection with the SRA's regulatory arrangements.

-Andrew's service agreement will contain post-termination restrictions, including restrictions on the solicitation of certain clients and employees for a period of 12 months after termination.
+Andrew's service agreement contains post-termination restrictions, including restrictions on the solicitation of certain clients and employees for a period of 12 months after termination.

-Andrew's appointment as managing partner of each of DWF Law LLP and DWF LLP will be under each of the Constitutional Deeds and he is not entitled to receive any remuneration or employee-like benefits under the Constitutional Deeds in connection with his role as managing partner of each of DWF Law LLP and DWF LLP.
+Andrew's appointment as managing partner of each of DWF Law LLP and DWF LLP is under each of the Constitutional Deeds and he is not entitled to receive any remuneration or employee-like benefits under the Constitutional Deeds in connection with his role as managing partner of each of DWF Law LLP and DWF LLP.